LukeZGD/Legacy-iOS-Kit-Keys/README.md

-# 32bit-OTA-Downgrader
+# iOS-OTA-Downgrader-Keys
-### firmware branch
+### Other files for iOS-OTA-Downgrader

-This firmware branch has:
+This repo has:

 - Firmware keys provided for futurerestore to use
 - URLs for iOS 8.4.1, 6.1.3, and latest firmwares for devices with baseband